vandyand/clojure-trader/notes.md

+### Fri, Apr 1, 22
+The idea is to run a gauntlet with any hysty at all.
+Hysties have backtest config in them but we also need some way of telling what the future data is.
+Right now, we pull the data and use overlap index to tell what the future data is.
+This only works, however, if we have the old data, or know what it is somehow.
+We can put a timestamp in the hysty which could work but then we have to figure out from the new data how much of it is after that time stamp (not impossible).
+An alternative is to record open times for each open price in the stream data.
+This is a lot of extra data...

+The problem is we're storing all the data to a file for easy access but there's no way of knowing, in the file, what times the prices are from.
+Somehow we need the times of prices in order to get the prices between the end of the hyst and the present.
+We need this to work for all "supported" time frames.

+Either way we need the time stamp in the hyst.
+That or just save the end however many values (like 10) of the first intention stream as a proxy to know our place.

 ### Thurs, Mar 31, 22
 - Get rid of redundant data in saved edn files (multiple return streams in hystrindies.edn (really only need delta right?), multiple duplicate streams in streams.edn)